VoiceAmongUs/libsoundio-sharp/README.md

 # Additional Note

+Clone this repository using `git clone --recurse-submodules`.

 Nclang requires an installation of clang on your system.
 Make sure your library search path includes `libclang` (e.g. `C:\Program Files\LLVM\bin` for `libclang.dll` on Windows).

+This repository references [libsoundio-docker-build](https://github.com/VoiceAmongUs/libsoundio-docker-build), and contains the same VSCode tasks to instrument the Docker toolchain.